Luke-Avveduto/BadaBoomBooks/README.md

   -h, --help     show this help message and exit
   -O OUTPUT      Path to place organized folders
-  -c, --copy     Copy folders instead of renaming them -d, --debug    Enable debugging to log file
+  -c, --copy     Copy folders instead of renaming them -l, --hardlink Create hardlinks instead of copying the files, -c must also be specified -d, --debug    Enable debugging to log file
   -f, --flatten  Flatten book folders, useful if the player has issues with multi-folder books -i, --infotxt  Generate 'info.txt' file, used by SmartAudioBookPlayer to display book summary